The Best Secrets to Eating Bread Without Gaining Weight

-But when it comes to slimming down, one of the first things you probably prepare to cut from your eating plan is a good old hunk of chewy, delightful, flour-y, timeless bread.
-But it doesn't have to be that way.
-You can have your skinny jeans and eat bread, too!
+Bread is one of life's simple pleasures, is it not?
+But when it comes to losing weight, one of the first things you probably prepare to cut down on is a good old hunk of fluffy bread.
+But it doesn't have to be that way—just like all food, bread is meant to be enjoyed.

-It's super simple but is a handy rule of thumb to keep in mind whenever you're shopping for a loaf: "For every 10 grams of carbs, there should be 1 gram of fiber," says Rebecca Lewis, RD for HelloFresh.
+It's super simple but is a handy rule of thumb to keep in mind whenever you're shopping for a loaf: "For every 10 grams of carbs, there should be 1 gram of fiber," says Rebecca Lewis, MS, RD former head dietitian for HelloFresh.

 "Wheat has changed over the last 50 years and is no longer the recognizable crop of our forefathers," explains Dr. Taz.
 "While the research goes back and forth on the role of pesticides and chemicals in our health, organic wheat has a lower exposure to pesticides, providing a healthier bread option."

-"Fermented breads, like sourdough, have been allowed to ferment using a starter for anywhere from a few days to a few weeks.
+"Fermented bread, like sourdough, have been allowed to ferment using a starter for anywhere from a few days to a few weeks.
 This fermentation process provides lots of healthy bacteria that help to balance the digestive system and manage your metabolism," says Dr. Taz.
-"Choose or make fermented breads when eating bread for a health boost.”
-Want more healthy bacteria?
-Check out these surprising probiotic foods for a flat stomach!
+"Choose or make fermented bread when eating bread for a health boost."

 These are some true allies when it comes to skinny bread chomping.
 "Opt for these fiber-rich foods in your bread.
 They contain beta-glucan, a soluble fiber that increases the amount of time it takes for your stomach to empty and prevents quick spikes in blood sugar," explains Hayim.

-Are you a from-scratch DIYer?
-“Swap white flour for coconut flour," says Lewis.
+Are you a from-scratch, DIY, bread maker?
+"Swap white flour for coconut flour," says Lewis.
 "It has fewer carbs and 11 times as much fiber."